 - Erupting 12-year molars or wisdom teeth pain.

 Undoubtedly, school is a common place for challenging behaviors to occur.
 As defined by federal law (IDEA), schools are required to evaluate and develop a plan to address problem behaviors.
 As a result, parents have an essential role in the IEP process.
 Subsequently, they should be actively involved in any meetings discussing a child's behavior.

 - IEP teams can perform a Functional Behavior Assessment (FBA) to determine the function of the behavior.

 - From the FBA, the team writes a Behavior Intervention Plan (BIP) so that school staff has a consistent plan of action.

-- Ask your IEP team what the district's policy is on restraints and isolation.
+- Additionally, ask your IEP team what the district's policy is on restraints and isolation.

 - Be very specific in the IEP of what the school can and cannot do regarding restraint and isolation.

-- Positive behavioral supports are best practice and should be included in the IEP.
+- In short, positive behavioral supports are best practice and should be included in the IEP.